 - 1. If an incident involves a criminal or terrorist act, the HI-EMA Administrator may elect to establish an Intelligence Section as part of the General Staff. - 2.
-When established during an incident, the role of the Intelligence Section is to coordinate with investigating authorities to ensure sensitive information about the investigation is only disclosed to those with an operational need to know per national information security protocols.
+When established during an incident, the role of the Intelligence Section is to coordinate with investigating authorities to ensure sensitive information about the investigation is only disclosed to those with an operational need to know per national information security protocols. - 3.
 The Intelligence Section is headed by an Intelligence Section Chief, who supervises tactical activities related to incident intelligence.
-The Operations Section Chief oversees tactical incident activities and implementation of the Incident Action Plan (IAP).
+The Operations Section Chief oversees tactical incident activities and implementation of the Incident Action Plan (IAP). - 4.
+When activated, the Intelligence Section Chief position is staffed by the Administrator of the Homeland Security Division of the Hawai'i Department of Defense, or designee.